Production Scheduling

 Case 2: Different Operation Process Times

-Order 2 will have to wait for operation B to finish with order 1 and therefore Order 2 will take 4h instead of 3 to complete and this will affect the total lead time seen by the customer waiting for this order.
-Also it will increase the amount of WIP in the line.
+In this case operation B takes longer than A so order 2 will have to wait for operation B to finish with order 1, and therefore Order 2 will take 4h instead of 3 to complete, and this will affect the total lead time seen by the customer waiting for this order.

 Case 3: Bottleneck in Front